CLIMBS: Col de la Forclaz (1527m)

 The Martigny region in Valais, Switzerland has become a go-to cycling destination.
 It hosted the Tour de France in 2009 in Verbier as well as in 2016 at the Emosson dam and it should have welcomed the 2020 Road World Championships with the neighboring city of Aigle, which houses the headquarters of the UCI.
 But then there was COVID...

-You start the ride with a section that will not remain underrated for long: the Petite Forclaz.
+You start the ride with the Petite Forclaz.
 This should have been the main climb of the 2020 World Championships circuit.
 It’s not one for the faint-hearted: as soon as you leave the city, the road narrows to pass through the village of Martigny-Croix.
 The slope immediately exceeds 10% to meander through the vines.
 As you rise above the Rhône valley you ride through several hamlets and after 4 km at 11% on average you join the main road of the Col de la Forclaz.

 At the pass (1527m), change of scenery: you enter the peaceful Trient valley and discover a breathtaking view of the surrounding glaciers and peaks.
 You descend to the village of Trient and then reach Finhaut, a mecca for Alpine tourism at the beginning of the 20th century.